henriqueholtz/Aws-Struggle/Compiled/Security, Identity & Compliance.md

 Is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts, workloads, and data stored in S3;

+Analyze events from CloudTrail, VPC Flow Logs and DNS Logs.

 ---

 </br>